ChloeVed/FruitRain-Folder/README.md

 Download all of the files from GitHub as a zip file.

-You will need to open the FruitRain.pde file and go to lines *insert lines here* and paste in the file location of QuizQuestions.csv.
+You will need to open the FruitRain.pde file and go to around line 448 and paste in the file location of QuizQuestions.csv.
 You can do this by locating them in your file explorer, right clicking the section that shows all of the folder names, and clicking "Copy address".
 Then paste the addresses in place of the pre-written